 Of course, no shame needs to be felt.
 People should be confident of the decisions they’ve made, the things they’ve signed and the money they’ve spent.

-Unfortunately, the modern world can make people feel guilty for this.
+Unfortunately, the modern world can make people feel guilty about this.
 Hence the rationalizations.

 So how can you make signing a contract a much more comfortable process for a potential client?